SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 To BLAST the consensus of a single assembly, it is quickest to highlight and copy the consensus sequence from Geneious Prime and enter it into the online BLAST search page on the NCBI website (see http://blast.ncbi.nlm.nih.gov/Blast.cgi).

-Geneious Prime also provides the ability to BLAST several sequences at a time from within the program itself.
+Geneious Prime also provides the ability to BLAST a single or several sequences at a time from within the program itself, but is more time consuming.
 It is recommended to only BLAST small batches of 15 or less sequences when using this below method.
-To BLAST entire sequence datasets, see the (LINK to BLAST SOP) instructions to BLAST through the Biocode Plugin or within the Smithsonian High Compyting Cluster "Hydra".
+To BLAST entire sequence datasets at once, see the (LINK to BLAST SOP) instructions to BLAST through the Biocode Plugin or within the Smithsonian High Compyting Cluster "Hydra".

 To use BLAST small batches of assemblies, follow these directions: